connectomicslab/connectomemapper3/paper/paper.md

   fMRI) dedicated to each modality (sMRI, dMRI and rfMRI).
-Each pipeline handles datasets organized following the Brain Imaging Data Structure standard and consists of a number of processing stages implementing one or multiple specific tasks of the workflow, where each task interfaces with a specific tool, empowered by the nipype dataflow library, to computes, from raw MRI data, brain parcellation and corresponding structural and/or functional connectivity maps at 5 different scales using the Lausanne2018 hierarchical scheme.
+Each pipeline handles datasets organized following the Brain Imaging Data Structure standard and consists of a number of processing stages implementing one or multiple specific tasks of the workflow, where each task interfaces with a specific tool, empowered by the Nipype dataflow library, to computes, from raw MRI data, brain parcellation and corresponding structural and/or functional connectivity maps at 5 different scales using the Lausanne2018 hierarchical scheme.
 BIDS allows CMP3 to automatically identify the structure of the input data, to check the